-Although contra-indicated in severe peripheral arterial circulatory disturbances, propranolol may also aggravate less severe peripheral arterial circulatory disturbances.
+Although contra-indicated in severe peripheral arterial circulatory disturbances (see section 4.3, propranolol may also aggravate less severe peripheral arterial circulatory disturbances.

 One of the pharmacological actions of propranolol is to reduce the heart rate.
 Therefore the dosage should be reduced in those rare cases where symptoms are attributable to a slow heart rate.